 It was decided long before the movie came out that Husband and I would be Rocket Raccoon and Groot for Halloween.
 We only waited until this year because we hoped Marvel would release costume pieces because I didn’t know how to fabricate the character heads.

-Unfortunately the usually smart folks at Marvel completely dropped the ball when it comes to Guardians of the Galaxy merchandise.
+Unfortunately the usually smart folks at Marvel completely dropped the ball when it comes to Guardians of the Galaxy merchandise after the first movie came out.
 I think they forgot there are FIVE Guardians and that group and that people might want to dress up as someone other than Star Lord and Gamorra.
 How cool would Guardians of the Galaxy be as a family Halloween costume?!

 After some in depth research*, I learned if I went with the Guardians matching comic book uniforms, I wouldn’t have to to worry about fabricating Groot’s and Rocket’s bodies.
 Perfect!
-Now I only have to worry about our heads.I planned on buying a paper mache raccoon mask from Etsy but Husband insisted on the licensed latex masks once we found out they existed.
-After some serious hunting, Husband bought licensed rubber Groot and Rocket masks on eBay because Marvel dropped the ball again.
-We couldn’t find the masks for sale anywhere else *sigh*.
+Now I only have to worry about our heads.I planned on buying a paper mache raccoon mask from Etsy but Husband insisted on the licensed latex masks once we found out they existed and bought a rubber Groot Halloween mask and Rocket Raccoon mask from Amazon.
+I love Amazon it has everything!